 I think the writing was a little better than the Twilight books, although that made the romantic mushy kissing scenes even a little more jarring than in Twilight.
 On the other hand, it took me longer to get into this book than it did with Twilight (probably all the descriptions of driving in the Arizona desert.
 Snore).

 Also, I thought the love interests were a bazillion times better because they seemed so much more realistic than Edward (I know, I know, Edward is a vampire and therefore not realistic at all.
 Also, I am totally 100% Team Jacob these days, so feel free to discount my opinion and wax rhapsodic about how lovely and marble-chested Edward is and how Jacob is the scum of the earth (seriously, do, my female family members have already told me how silly I am to like Jacob more, so I can take it)).
 I thought that they reacted to the whole crazy situation like normal people probably would.

-The thing that surprised me about this book was that there was no major action/drama climax.
+The thing that surprised me about The Host was that there was no major action/drama climax.
 In the Twilight books, there has always been a death-defying action sequence toward the end of the book, and I was sure this one was setting up for one too, what with the crazed alien tracker coming after everyone.
 Except, nothing really happened.
 A little bit of worry on Wanda’s part and then voila!
 Everything got resolved.